-- · Discover virtual machines that are associated with a host - Display host object attributes - Add a host to a VMM farm - · Remove a host from a VMM farm - · Start Microsoft Virtual Server services - · Stopping Microsoft Virtual Server services - · Migrating a single or all virtual machines to another host - Performing power operations for all virtual machines that are associated with a host
+- · Discover virtual machines that are associated with a host

+- · Display host object attributes

+- · Add a host to a VMM farm

+- · Remove a host from a VMM farm

+- Start Microsoft Virtual Server services

+- Stopping Microsoft Virtual Server services

+- · Migrating a single or all virtual machines to another host

+- Performing power operations for all virtual machines that are associated with a host

 Configuration tasks differ according to the virtualization application that you are running on the host.

-For information about some of these configuration tasks, see the following sections of this guide:

-- "Manually discovering virtual machines" on page 37 - "Displaying host object attributes" on page 71 - "Adding a host to a VMM farm" on page 43 under "Configuring VMM farms" on page 42 - "Removing a host from a VMM farm" under "Configuring VMM farms" on page 42 - "Power operations for all virtual machines on a host" on page 60

-The remaining configuration tasks are explained in the sections that follow.
+Most configuration tasks are explained in the sections that follow.

+"Manually discovering virtual machines" on page 36

+"Displaying host object attributes" on page 64

+"Adding a host to a VMM farm" on page 40

+"Removing a host from a VMM farm"

+"Power operations for all virtual machines on a host" on page 54